VIB-CCB-BioIT/VSC_docs/submission_snippets.md

 #SBATCH --account=lp_big_wice_cpu
 #SBATCH --partition=dedicated_big_bigmem
 #SBATCH --cluster=wice
-#SBATCH --output=/staging/leuven/stg_00104/logs/%j.out                 # where to store the output ( %j is the JOBID )
+#SBATCH --output=/staging/leuven/stg_00104/logs/%A_%a.out                 # where to store the output ( %A is the JOBID while %a is the current array ID )
-#SBATCH --error=/staging/leuven/stg_00104/logs/%j.err                  # where to store error messages
+#SBATCH --error=/staging/leuven/stg_00104/logs/%A_%a.err                  # where to store error messages
 #SBATCH --mail-type=ALL
 #SBATCH --mail-user=luuk.harbers@kuleuven.be
 #SBATCH --array=0-9                                                    # This needs to be altered based on number of array jobs you want to spawn